ansango/uziq/README.md

 ## Introduction

-Uziq is a web application built with Svelte 5, Svelkit, TypeScript, TailwindCSS, and TanStack Query.
+Uziq is a web application built with Svelte 5, Svelkit, Typescript, Tailwindcss, and Tanstack Query.
 The primary function of this application is to scrobble vinyl records from your Discogs account to Last.fm, utilizing a double authentication process for secure data exchange.

 ## Configuration